 The company Aqualution Systems approached the University to develop a continuous production process for making a sustainable disinfectant product.
 The resulting project – led by Dr Faiz Iqbal (Principal Investigator) and Dr Adam Stokes (Co-Investigator) – recently received £51,000 in funding from the EPSRC’s Impact Acceleration Accounts (IAA) scheme.

 While hospital rooms and other settings are currently cleaned manually after use, Dr Podilchak proposes to use an automated and hands-free system based on electromagnetic waves, RF circuits, and antenna arrays to do the job.
-The new technique would save time, increase accuracy, and minimise the exposure of healthcare staff and others to the virus.
+The new technique promises to save time, increase accuracy, and minimise the exposure of healthcare staff and others to the virus.

 This remote sterilization work is in collaboration with Toshiba and Leonardo UK and follows the team's previous industrial research project on the wireless power charging of mobile phones and tablets, supported by Samsung.